 Log In

-Credit scores - Do they actually matter in Australia?
+Credit score: Does it actually matter in Australia?

 Have you ever checked your credit score?
 Or just wondered what exactly it is?
-Credit scores can be pretty confusing, and they’re not something most people think about until they have to.
+Credit scores can be pretty confusing, and they’re not something most people think about until it affects them.

 2 minute read

-Credit scores become important when you want to borrow money – whether from a bank, for a credit card, or even a payment plan.
+Your credit score becomes important when you want to borrow money—whether from a bank, for a credit card, or even a payment plan.

-In Australia, your score can be determined by a credit bureau, such as Equifax.
-The score you get is based on your personal and financial information.
+In Australia, your score can be determined by a credit bureau, such as illion.
+The score you get is based on your personal and financial information and history.

-A lender will look at this score to decide how likely you are to repay the money you borrow.
+A lender will look at your score to decide how likely you are to repay the money you borrow from them.

-Your credit score is an important factor when you apply for a home loan - and it can make or break a deal!
-The higher your score, the more likely you will have your loan approved!
+Your score is an important factor when you apply for a home loan—and it can make or break a deal!
+The higher your score, the more likely you'll have your loan approved!

-Is it a deal-breaker if I don’t know my score?
+What if I don’t know my credit score?

 Knowing what your credit score is can actually be pretty handy.
 There are a few reasons behind this.